royalapplications/docs/src/r2021/royalts/reference/connections/vnc.md

 If checked, clipboard content is transferred.

 #### Tight Security
 If checked (default), Tight security is enabled.
+Disabling this option will also disable UTF8 clipboard transfers.

 > [!Note]
 > Some settings like Custom Compression or JPEG Quality are not available for all encodings.